-Sociology 41, Literature-especially Shakespeare 41.
 SPEECH-Required: Speech 41.
-Suggested Electives: Reading Aloud 51 and any other General College speech courses, the basic courses in the social sciences and
+Suggested Electives: Reading Aloud 51 and any other General College speech courses, the basic courses in the social sciences and psychology, Shakespeare 41, Design 21.

 Since Upper College work in speech embraces the fields of public speaking, debate, dramatics, speech correction, and interpretation, the student should elect a program in General College that will apply directly to the specific interests in the field of speech which he proposes to follow in Upper College.